-Danny is the father of a very active 2-year-old and has made plenty of mistakes buying toys over the last couple years so hopes his site can help others avoid the same fate.
+Danny is the father of a 5-year-old who loves video games and a very active 2-year-old who is always playing outside.
+He has made plenty of mistakes buying toys in the early years of parenthood, so hopes TheToyZone can help others avoid the same fate.

 G. John Cole

-John is our resident blogger at TheToyZone.
-He is a filmmaker and author, and dad to one tiny villain – so, all in all, he spends much of his time in a world of make-believe.
+JJohn is one of our senior writers here at TheToyZone.
+He is a filmmaker and author, and dad to one tiny (but super cute!) villain – so, all in all, he spends much of his time in a world of make-believe.

 Vadym is the web developer behind TheToyZone.
 He has a 14-year-old boy and a 7-year-old boy, so he also knows a fair few things about toys for boys.